 This course prepares the learner to conduct conversions and other calculations pertinent to the preparation of pharmaceuticals using metric, apothecary, and household measuring systems, as well as temperature and time.
 The course also focuses on medication doses, volumes, and flow rates.
 PREREQUISITE: Admission to the Pharmacy Technician program

 In this course, students will develop the skills and knowledge required to complete the prescription-filling process, as well as extemporaneous compounds.
 This course also provides the learner with the skills to utilize aseptic technique in horizontal laminar flow hoods for preparation of solutions and medications.
 Students will utilize critical-thinking, problem-solving and communication skills to collect, assess, plan, implement and follow-up on patients.
 PREREQUISITE: Admission to the Pharmacy Technician program

 The purpose of this course is to provide a comprehensive overview of the principles of pharmacology and pharmacokinetics including the understanding of body system disease states and the effects of medications in treating disease conditions.
 Students will learn the cautions involved in adverse drug effects, food and drug interactions, and drug-disease contradictions.
 Students will learn the therapeutic classifications, indications, and common strengths for the most common drugs.
-PREREQUISITES: Admission to the Pharmacy Technician program and 31536301 Fundamentals of Reading Prescriptions.
+PREREQUISITE: Admission to the Pharmacy Technician Plan

 Choose a campus to view contact information, or for general assistance, please contact us.